samuelroland/ctp/README.md

    ```
 1. Run the CLI
    Note: We mount the current folder to `/cli/code` in container, to give it access to the current folder.
 Therefore, the given path (first argument) needs to be
-    ```
+    ```sh
     docker run -v .:/cli/code ctp
     ```
-1. Instead of typing `docker run -v .:/cli/code ctp` everytime I recommend to setup an alias like this.
+1. Instead of typing `docker run -v .:/cli/code ctp` every time, I recommend to setup an alias like this.
 You can persist this alias in your shell config (i.e. `.bashrc`)
     ```sh
     alias ctp="docker run -v .:/cli/code ctp"
     ```
-    You can now just run
+    You can now just run it, here is an example for a Java project with all classes inside src/main and an output diagram named diagram.puml.
     ```sh
-    ctp src/main diagram.puml
+    ctp java src/main diagram
     ```
 See more options and usage below.